Author: Ken Hiu-Kan Ip, Medical Student, University of Auckland. Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton New Zealand. February 2014.

 Senile purpura is benign and self-resolving.

 The purpuric lesions resolve over one to three weeks and may produce residual brown pigmentation of the skin.
-Unfortunately, senile purpura is recurrent in nature and associated with lifelong reappearance of new lesions.
+Unfortunately, senile purpura is recurrent and associated with lifelong reappearance of new lesions.

 See the DermNet NZ bookstore.